PriyanshuSharma93/prepiq/docs/IMPLEMENTATION-BLUEPRINT.md

 v1.0 is shipped.
 Future sessions (maintenance phase) should reference the PRD's "Future Scope" section for v2.0 planning: LeetCode auto-sync, resume review, voice interviews, ML-based weakness detection, peer comparison.

 ---
-*This blueprint is the single source of truth for Days 2–10.
-Paste the relevant day's section into a fresh AI conversation to continue building without re-planning.*
+*This blueprint is the single source of truth for Days 2–10 (internally numbered; see day-numbering note at top for actual chat-day mapping).
+Paste the relevant section into a fresh AI conversation to continue building without re-planning.*